MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1767-Accounting-Requirements-RUS-Electric-Borrowers/subpart-B-Uniform-System-Accounts/section-1767.41.md

 The journal entry required to record the normal costs associated with the NRECA Retirement and Security Program is as follows:

-Dr. Various Operations, Maintenance, and Administrative Expense AccountsDr.
-107, Construction Work-in-ProgressDr.
-108.8, Retirement Work-in-ProgressCr.
-131.1, Cash—GeneralTo record the payment of pension costs to NRECA.Note:
+Dr. Various Operations, Maintenance, and Administrative Expense Accounts Dr. 107, Construction Work-in-Progress Dr. 108.8, Retirement Work-in-Progress Cr.
+131.1, Cash—General To record the payment of pension costs to NRECA.
+Note:

 This entry shall not be recorded during the moratorium.